 - Post-Exam Review shall be conducted on all exams and quizzes within one week after the exam was administered. - The review may be scheduled outside of class time.
 If this is the situation, date, time, and location of exam review will be posted to D2L.
-A sign in sheet will be maintained in these situations. - Students shall be provided their printed exam during the exam review.
-It is the instructor's responsibility to ensure each student returns the printed student exam. - Faculty will provide answers for test items in a secure fashion for students to review. - Students' personal belongings and electronic devices should be away from the exam review area as designated by instructor. - Students must use professional, respectful communication during exam reviews. - To maintain test security, test items will not be discussed during post- test reviews; however, individual students will be encouraged to schedule time with faculty to further discuss and review test information.
+A sign in sheet will be maintained in these situations. - When students are provided a copy of their printed exam, it is the instructor's responsibility to ensure each student returns the printed exam. - Faculty will provide answers for test items in a secure fashion for students to review. - Students' personal belongings and electronic devices should be away from the exam review area as designated by instructor. - Students must use professional, respectful communication during exam reviews. - To maintain test security, test items will not be discussed during post- test reviews; however, individual students will be encouraged to schedule time with faculty to further discuss and review test information.